Joshi-Shreyas/Lingbot-va-int8-Quantization/README.md

 ## Acknowledgments

 Built on the LingBot-VA and RoboTwin 2.0 codebases.
-Compute provided by the Northeastern University Discovery cluster as well; as my Professor Yanzhi Wang for his ideas and support.
+Compute provided by the Northeastern University Discovery cluster as well;
 ## License

 Licensed under the Apache License 2.0 — see [LICENSE](LICENSE) for details.
 Base components (LingBot-VA, RoboTwin 2.0) remain under their respective upstream licenses.